hager-shiref/TripOne-ITI-final-project/README.md

 6. If the user cancels the trip before it begins , it will be added to history with a status of "Cancelled!".
 7. if snooze there is a notification that will appear to remember you the trip
 8. Another screen called history , it contains all the previous trips
+9. User can sync data to FireBase
-9. User can logout from the application
+10. User can logout from the application

 ---------